alekhyavittalam/state-of-the-arts/Week4/storyboard.md

 Alekhya: I like the idea of using markers as circles to show the region.
 I also like the color coding that would take you to different regions on the map.

-Natasha: I liked the idea of color coding the different parts of the map, I think it helps add a good overall aesthetic to an otherwise boring map.
+Natasha: Love the idea of color coding the different parts of the map, I think it helps add a good overall aesthetic to an otherwise boring map.
 It also helps include one more data/factor/characteristic? besides what the markers represent.

 <h1> Crazy Eights + Reactions </h1>